|Name||浙江 (zhè jiāng) ['Qiantang River' 'river'] Old Name Chekiang WG|

 Zhejiang scenery near Hangzhou including a tea plantation

 Hangzhou is an ancient and interesting city.
-It stands at the southern end of the Grand Canal from Beijing which was built in the 7th century and even served as the Chinese capital during the Southern Song dynasty when the north was overrun by the Jin dynasty and then the Mongols.
+It stands at the southern end of the Grand Canal from Beijing which was built in the 7th century and even served as the capital of China during the Southern Song dynasty when the north was overrun by the Jin dynasty and then the Mongols.
 More recently the nearby Qinshan ➚ nuclear power plant was the first to be built using Chinese technology.

 The West Lake ➚ at Hangzhou ➚ is a famous tourist spot.
 It was admired by Marco Polo when he visited China.
 The lake covers 1,483 acres [6 sq kms] acres and has woods on all sides.
 It has three islands at its center, one of which (Yingzhou) contains a lake which itself has an island.
 Elegant causeways run along the banks.
 The 'Temple of Inspired Seclusion ➚' reached by the Bai causeway on the north bank has fine views.
 The Su Causeway is named after the famous Song poet Su Shi who was governor of Hangzhou for a while.
 On the West bank is the Temple to Yue Fei ➚, an unfairly disgraced General on the Southern Song dynasty.
 Hangzhou has a notable Botanical Garden with an impressive collection of species of bamboo.

 At the Orchid Pavilion ➚ Shaoxing there is an outstanding display of calligraphy.
 However the city of Shaoxing is best known for its rice wine which is produced in vast quantities.
 Shaoxing was the capital of the short-lived Yue kingdom ➚ in the Zhou dynasty.
 The famous modern writer Lu Xun, was born there and it was also the base for the Republican heroine Qiu Jin ➚.